 Our clinicians and academics support PhD students from all over the globe in projects focused on various aspects of epilepsy.

-- MRC and ERUK Doctoral Training Partnerships
+- MRC and ERIUK Doctoral Training Partnerships

 - charities